rfomin/elfbsp/README.md

 ==========

 by Guilherme Miranda, 2025.
-AJBSP by Andrew Apted, 2022.
+based on AJBSP, by Andrew Apted, 2022.

 About